nishan-silva/online-shop/README.md

-# Robot Framework for Rest API Testing
+# Robot Framework for Rest API and Frontend Testing

 Robot Framework is a generic open source test automation framework.
 In addition to introducing Robot Framework test data syntax, this demo shows how to execute test cases, how generated reports and logs look like, and how to extend the framework with custom test libraries.